 - Education and Training

 Critical Conversations About Diversity and Justice

 The first Critical Conversations About Diversity and Justice series began in September 2012 and ran through April 2013.
-We're pleased to continue offering this series for a second year, starting in September 2013 and running through April 2014.
+We're excited to offer this series for a third year, starting in September 2014 and running through April 2015.
+As with last year, all 2014-2015 sessions will be livestreamed and video recorded, so past sessions can be accessed at any time.
 Every conversation in the series takes place on a Friday, from 1:30 – 3 p.m. in the Givens Conference Room (120 Elmer Andersen Library, on the U’s West Bank Campus).

 The Critical Conversations series is sponsored by the University of Minnesota's Office for Equity and Diversity and co-sponsored by the University Libraries.
 These conversations are open to all students, staff, faculty and community members, and do not require an RSVP.

 2014-2015 Critical Conversations schedule:

 COME TO THE TABLE: Food Security and Sustainability as a Social Justice Issue

 Friday, September 26, 2014 (Live streaming here)